Chartered Professional Engineers Council – Member

 Time commitment and remuneration

-The Council currently meets four times per year.
-Typically, the expectation is that members will spend up to ten to fifteen days per year on Council business, depending on appeal workload.
+The Council meets up to four times per year.
+Typically, the expectation is that members will spend up to fifteen to twenty days per year on Council business, depending on appeal workload.

 Person specifications